SHIVASOMANATH/Ansible/Q&A session.md

   - Ansible register is used to store the output from task execution in a variable.
 ### 21. Conclusion
   - Ansible is a great tool for automating IT tasks and it is widely used in industries, thus every software developer or someone in the DevOps team should know the basics
+### 22. Ansibel Rools
+  - Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
+After you group your content in roles, you can easily reuse them and share them with other users.
+### 23. Artifacts
+  - Ansible offers four distributed, re-usable artifacts: variables files, task files, playbooks, and roles.
+### 24. Facts
+  - Ansible playbook by default collects information about nodes where it is executing,we can use this with the help of variables
+### 25. Ansible Collections
+  - Ansible collections are distribution format which include roles and modules